ionic-team/getting-started-ac-angular/README.md

 ## Configure Auth Connect

 Our next step is to configure Auth Connect.
-Create a service named `src/services/auth.service.ts` by using `ionic g service auth` and fill it with the following boilerplate content:
+Create a service named `src/app/services/auth/auth.service.ts` by using `ionic g service services/auth/auth` and fill it with the following boilerplate content:

 ```typescript
 import { Injectable } from '@angular/core';